mit-satori/getting-started/tutorial-examples/energy-profiling/index.rst

 Commands to run this example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The example can be run interactively on a single node or in batch mode on multiple nodes.
+The example can be run interactively or in batch mode.
+Here we shown interactive execution on
-Running interactively on multiple nodes is possible in principle but requires
-loggin to each node to set up the hardware and to restore its state at the end.
-This is better
-done from a script.
+one node and using four GPUs.

 Running on a single node
 @@@@@@@@@@@@@@@@@@@@@@@@